Share

 Your influence may not – and doesn’t need to – relate to the art you make.
 If it does, that’s a bonus.
 For example, if you are an equestrian and paint horses, begin using blogging, vlogging, or a social platform to grow a following based on your knowledge and passion for promoting saving the wild horses or providing behind-the-scenes looks at the local spots where horse lovers congregate.

 However, it’s just as likely you paint abstracts but influence and write about cooking, wine, or antiques.
-It’s not that exact cozy fit as when your influence overlaps the subject matter of your art, but it will still work.
-Stay aware of the demographics of your tribe, steer your efforts toward forming groups with members who have the means to can afford to buy your originals.
+It’s not as cozy fit as when your influence overlaps with your art’s subject matter, but it will still work.
+Stay aware of the demographics of your tribe, and steer your efforts toward forming groups with members who can afford to buy your originals.

 Choose Your Spot and Stick to It